civier/rsync_screen/README.md

 4. If TARGETDIR starts with \~, \~ will be substituted with the home directory of TARGETUSER on TARGETHOST.

-5. If TARGETDIR is omitted, TARGETDIR is the home directory of TARGETUSER on TARGETHOST.
+5. If TARGETDIR is omitted (but with the preceding ':' character intact), TARGETDIR is the home directory of TARGETUSER on TARGETHOST.

 To download the script to your machine, please run